alielmi98/golang-todo-list-api/README.md

 docker-compose up -d
 ```

+5. This will build and start the Docker containers for the application and the database.
-5. The API will be available at `http://localhost:8080`.
+The API will be available at http://localhost:8080.

 ## Contributing